JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 * obtaining locale-specific values that are used as parameters for later rendering operations
 * incrementally or conditionally constructing complex content
 * response directives that internally have locale-specific content (such as an upsell directive)
+* batch rendering of multiple resources
+* determining which variation the ResourceManager chose

 ```typescript
 export interface ResourceManager {